hanverd/mockups/readme.md

 ## Example configuration

 Below is example config.php file.
-The same data was used in listing showed at the top of `readme.md`.
+The same data was used in screenshot at the top of `readme.md`.

 ```php
 <?php